Understanding Subdivision Public Reports

 Title Consumer Series

-Who must obtain a State of California Department of Real Estate Subdivision Public Report?
+Who must obtain a Department of Consumer Affairs Bureau of Real Estate ("CalBRE")?

 What types of subdivision projects would be exempt from obtaining a Public Report?